rajmehta2411/Pizza_Runner/Ingredient Optimization.md

 1. What are the standard ingredients for each pizza?
 2. What was the most commonly added extra?
 3. What was the most common exclusion?
-4. Generate an order item for each record in the customers_orders table in the format of one of the following:
-- Meat Lovers
-- Meat Lovers - Exclude Beef
-- Meat Lovers - Extra Bacon
-- Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers
-5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients
-- For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"
-6. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?
+4. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?

 ***